-If repairing one file isn’t enough to get things started, maybe we should look up for a more thorough approach.
-You can always completely reinstall the whole Office suite and start from a scratch.
+If repairing one file isn’t enough to get things started, maybe we should look-up up a more thorough approach.
+You can always completely reinstall the whole Office suite and start from scratch.
 However, you don’t need to do so if you can repair the installation in a few simple steps.

 Additionally, you don’t need any installation media to retrieve the integrity of Office and its applications, respectively.
 Just follow closely the instructions below:

 - In the Windows Search bar, type Control and open Control Panel.

 - Follow the instructions to repair the Office installation.

 Solution 7 – Remove and create new Outlook profile

 The Outlook Profile poses as much more than an account in an e-mail application.
 It also stores your preferences that affect how Outlook performs and looks.

 In the abundance of applicable settings, one of them might invoke an error or multiple errors.
 So, what you’ll need to do is to create an alternative Outlook profile and switch all your accounts to it.

 After that, you can delete the troubled Outlook profile and stick with the functional one.
 If you’re not sure how to do it, make sure to follow the steps below: